itzalak/pyresume/markdown2pdf/assets/resume.md

 **Project:** Internal products for payments, accounting, reporting and order management

-- Designed, implemented, and tested microservices to automate data-heavy accounting features.
+- Designed, implemented, and tested event driven microservices to automate data-heavy accounting features.
-- Maintained, monitored, and improved the existing systems based on oracle database integrations.
+- Maintained, monitored, and improved the existing systems based on oracle and postgresql database integrations.
 - Analysed and documented requirements and technical details for new functionalities.
 - Contributed to and developed testing and alerting frameworks to prevent business failures with a customer satisfaction focus.
-- Improved and ported microservices and pipelines to new infrastructure using AWS, Docker, Kubernetes, and Jenkins.
+- Improved and migrated microservices and pipelines to new infrastructure using AWS, Docker, Kubernetes, and Jenkins.

 **Technologies:** Mainly Java, Kotlin, Python, Spring, Spock, Docker, Kubernetes, Gradle, Maven and AWS